opencord/fabric-tofino/README.md

 package that includes a compiled version of `fabric.p4` that works on Tofino.

-* `src/main/java`: contains Java code that implements the ONOS app responsible of registering the Tofino-enabled pipeconfs in ONOS;
+* `src/main/java`: contains Java code that implements the ONOS app responsible for registering the Tofino-enabled pipeconfs in ONOS;
 * `src/main/p4`: contains code to compile fabric.p4 for Tofino.

 To learn more about pipeconfs and how ONOS supports P4-programmable devices: